pjlangley/typescript-scratchpad/types.md

 }
 ```

-Because `<T>` is paart of the call signature, right before the signature's
+Because `<T>` is part of the call signature, right before the signature's
 opening parenthesis, `()`, TypeScript will bind a concrete type to `T` when we
-actually caall a function of type `Filter`.
+actually call a function of type `Filter`.

-If we'd insteaad scoped `T` to the type alias `Filter`, TypeScript would have
+If we'd instead scoped `T` to the type alias `Filter`, TypeScript would have
 required us to bind a type explicitly when we used `Filter`:

 ```